Four- and six-photon stimulated Raman transitions for coherent qubit and qudit operations: Analytic Rabi frequency predictions

-We present in SM~\ref{appendix:fourphotonderivation} two separate approaches to derive effective higher order Rabi frequencies.
-The first follows a straight forward derivation of the two-photon Raman Rabi frequency~\cite{daveRaman}, wherein state amplitude equations of motion are generated via the Schr\"odinger equation.
-In the second treatment, we invoke time-dependent perturbation theory and calculate the lowest order corrections to the time evolution propagator.

-In the standard treatment of two-photon Raman transitions~\cite{daveRaman}, the single-beam detuning $\Delta$ is taken to be much larger than the time derivative of the excited state's corresponding complex amplitude.
+where $\Omega_{ij}$ is the complex single-photon Rabi frequency and $\omega$ is the laser frequency.
+Our approach (Methods~\ref{sec:methods_derivation} for an overview and Appendix~\ref{appendix:fourphotonderivation} for details) mirrors the standard treatment of the two-photon Raman Rabi frequency~\cite{daveRaman}, wherein state amplitude equations of motion are generated via the Schr\"odinger equation.
+The single-beam detuning $\Delta$ is taken to be much larger than the time derivative of the excited state's corresponding complex amplitude.
 Under that assumption, the state may be adiabatically eliminated, uncoupling the equations of motion and reducing the problem to an effective two-state system.
-The key approximation that we make in both treatments is that the MHz-scale detuning from intermediate states within the $\mathrm{D_{5/2}}$ is enough to adiabatically eliminate those states as well.
+The key new approximation that we make in this treatment is that the MHz-scale detuning from intermediate states within the $\mathrm{D_{5/2}}$ is enough to adiabatically eliminate those states as well (Appendix~\ref{appendix:numericalsims}).